4 mins read

 - Managing your progesterone levels & symptoms

 Progesterone is a hormone released by the corpus luteum in the ovary and plays a key part in your menstrual cycle and the early stages of pregnancy.
 Progesterone belongs to a family of steroid hormones called ‘progestogens’, and is mainly secreted during the second half of your menstrual cycle, called the ‘Luteal Phase’.

-Progesterone prepares the female body for pregnancy, just in case the egg, which has been released, is fertilised.
-If the egg isn’t fertilised, the corpus luteum will break down, progesterone levels will fall and a new menstrual cycle will begin.
+Progesterone prepares your body for pregnancy, just in case the egg, which is released around day 14 of your cycle, is fertilised.
+If the egg isn’t fertilised, progesterone levels fall and a new menstrual cycle will begin.

 If the egg is fertilised, progesterone is required to help sustain the pregnancy.
-So, some of the roles progesterone plays in pregnancy, include:
+Some of the roles progesterone plays in pregnancy include:

 - Encouraging the growth of blood vessels to the lining of the womb (endometrium)